iivanoo/covid-apps-observer/data/data_us/reports/resources/com.mdlive.mobile___4.43.1/report.md

 > Great app has helped me out allot it has its glitches but it's good when being on video call it sounded robotic and video was pixeled<br> :date: __2021-01-20 05:31:02__

-> I love the providers on the app.
-The app mostly works well with little problem.<br> :date: __2021-01-19 04:30:12__

-> I will honestly say this app has saved me plenty of times.
-I get to meet at my time and still get help.
-I really recommend it, it can sometimes be xonfusing to find info on the app though which is why i give it 4 stars.
-However i have gotten reqlly quality care<br> :date: __2021-01-18 22:59:43__

-> Good<br> :date: __2021-01-18 11:51:23__

 #### 3-star reviews